Media and Performance

 All about the course

 Do you have a passion for storytelling?
 Are you interested in how different platforms can be used to engage different audiences?
 At Salford, you’ll be given the chance to study a variety of modules that examine the development of performance in the context of television, film, and radio drama.
-You’ll also gain an awareness of the technical aspects of media production, including camera work, editing, lighting and sound.
+You’ll also gain an awareness and skills in the technical aspects of media production, including camera work, editing, lighting and sound.

 You’ll learn through a mixture of lectures, seminars, workshop and performance projects, led by industry professionals with a wealth of past and current experience working in media.
 Your assessments will include practical and performance work, presentations and essays, all designed to enable you to develop a strong portfolio of work in your chosen area.